jchiatt/grapplebjj.com/project_overview.md

 - Video from me on trial page
 - Video from me on the join page
 - Video from me on drop in page
+- GIF on the 404 page of me unconscious and a black hole animation
 - GIF from us on drop-in, trial, and join pages
 - Video from me on thank you page